13588112254/littlefs/DESIGN.md

 <!-- pic here -->

-To update the global state from a metadata pair, we take the global state we know and xor it with our changes as well as any existing delta in the metadata pair.
-Committing this new delta to the metadata pair commits the changes to the global state.
+To update the global state from a metadata pair, we take the global state we know and xor it with both our changes and any existing delta in the metadata pair.
+Committing this new delta to the metadata pair commits the changes to the filesystem's global state.

 <!-- pic here -->